 Every piece of AI output that misses the mark is, in principle, a data point.
 The model got the tone wrong, misjudged the audience, or produced something technically correct but off brand.
 Most teams note it, fix it, and move on.
 The correction disappears.

 The alternative is to capture it—to build rejection criteria, quality standards, and brand guardrails into the environment itself, so the same mistake becomes less likely next time.
 This accumulated editorial memory is genuinely difficult to replicate.
-Tomorrow, if another team adopts the same model you’re using today, it would still be well behind on this dimension.
+A competitor that adopts your exact LLM tomorrow (ChatGPT 5.5, Claude Opus 4.7, or whatever) still needs months to catch up.
+The model is the easy part; the environment built around it is where the value lives.

 5. Switching costs